WKND123/envy-client-issues/README.md

 # FAQ
 1) How to open ClickGUI?
     * The latest version of Envy Client does not have a Click GUI.
 One might be added later on.
+If you want to list all the modules you can use the Tab GUI.
+Read below on how to use commands.
 2) How to use commands?
     * You can open the console by pressing **`(Tilda key)**  on your keyboard.
 When the console is opened you can type **_help_** to list all the commands.
 3) Why does Envy Client crash when I start it?